 The party’s over.
 Time to recycle the bottles and the vines.

-For the Daily Post weekly photo challenge Transition.
+For the Daily Post weekly photo challenge Transformation.